-Editor’s Note: How the ADAES generates the analysis for energy related information and which information is FFS.

-The ADAES notifies the energy information analysis to the LMS as service requested, including the analysis results generated in step 6.
+The ADAES notifies the energy information analysis to the LMS as service requested, including the analysis results generated in step 8.

 6.10.1.2 Procedure of LMS adjusting the location reporting configuration to save the energy

 Figure 6.10.1.2-1 illustrates the high-level procedure of LMS adjusting the location reporting configuration to save the energy consumption.